The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

 \subsection{Outline}

-After reviewing some related work, in Section \ref{funsect} we present an example of a neural network training problem where the objective function does not have bounded second or third order derivatives.
-In Section \ref{sect:gd} we introduce the abstract duality structure gradient descent (DSGD) algorithms and the convergence analyses.
-The main results in this section are Theorem \ref{fins-thm}, concerning the number of iterations needed to reach an approximate stationary point in deterministic gradient descent, and Corollary \ref{non-asympt-sgd}, which considers the expected number of iterations needed to reach approximate stationary points in stochastic duality structure gradient descent (SDSGD).
-We formally apply the DSGD framework to a neural network with multiple hidden layers in Section \ref{sect:nnapp}.
-The main results in this section are convergence analyses for the neural network training procedure presented in Algorithm \ref{algo:finslernn}, both in the deterministic case (Proposition \ref{fins-thm}) and a corresponding analysis for the mini-batch variant of the algorithm (Proposition \ref{main-thm-app-sgd}.)
-Numerical experiments on the MNIST, CIFAR, and SVHN benchmark data sets are presented in Section \ref{sect:num}.
+After reviewing some related work, in Section \ref{funsect} we present an example of a neural network training problem where the objective function does not have bounded second derivatives.
+In Section \ref{sect:gd} we introduce the abstract duality structure gradient descent (\textproc{dsgd}) algorithms and the convergence analyses.
+The main result in this section is Theorem \ref{prop:sgd-prop}, concerning the expected number of iterations needed to reach an approximate stationary point in \textproc{dsgd}.
+Corollaries \ref{non-asympt-sgd} and \ref{non-asympt-gd} consider special cases, including batch gradient descent and that of a trivial family of norms, in the latter case recovering the known rates for for standard stochastic gradient descent.
+In Section \ref{sect:nnapp} we show how \textproc{dsgd} may be applied to neural networks with multiple hidden layers.
+The main results in this section are convergence analyses for the neural network training procedure presented in Algorithm \ref{algo:finslernn}, both in the deterministic case (Theorem \ref{main-thm-app}) and a corresponding analysis for the mini-batch variant of the algorithm (Theorem \ref{main-thm-app-sgd}).
+Numerical experiments on the MNIST, Fashion-MNIST, CIFAR-10, and SVHN benchmark data sets are presented in Section \ref{sect:num}.
 We finish with a discussion in Section \ref{sect:discuss}.
 Several proofs are deferred to an appendix.